Fuji 24 Hours

-The Fuji Super TEC 24 Hour Race, also known as the NAPAC Fuji Super TEC 24 Hours for sponsorship reasons, is a 24-hour GT, touring car, and production sports car endurance race held annually at Fuji Speedway in Oyama, Shizuoka Prefecture, Japan.
+The Fuji 24 Hours Race - also known as the NAPAC Fuji 24 Hours Race for sponsorship reasons - is a 24-hour GT, touring car and production sports car endurance race held annually at Fuji Speedway in Oyama, Shizuoka Prefecture, Japan.

-The race is sanctioned by the Japan Automobile Federation (JAF) and promoted by the Super Taikyu Organisation (STO), and is the longest round of the Super Taikyu Series.
-Since its revival in 2018, the Fuji Super TEC 24 Hours has traditionally been held late in the spring season, either in early June or late May.
+The race is sanctioned by the Japan Automobile Federation (JAF) and promoted by the Super Taikyu MIRAI Organization (STMO), and is the longest round of the Super Taikyu Series.
+Since its revival in 2018, the Fuji 24 Hours has traditionally been held late in the spring season, either in early June or late May.

 History

 Multi-class racing during the 2021 Fuji 24 Hours.

-The first 24-hour automobile endurance race in Japan was held at Fuji Speedway in April 1967, but the Fuji 24 Hour Race would only be held one more time in 1968 before the event was discontinued for several decades.
+The first 24-hour automobile endurance race in Japan was held at Fuji Speedway in April 1967, but the Fuji 24 Hours Race would only be held one more time in 1968 before the event was discontinued for several decades.

-On 1 September 2017, 50 years after the race was first held, Fuji Speedway announced the revival of the Fuji 24 Hour Race as a round of the Super Taikyu Series, beginning in 2018.
+On 1 September 2017 - 50 years after the race was first held - Fuji Speedway announced the revival of the Fuji 24 Hours Race as a round of the Super Taikyu Series, beginning in 2018.
 This was the first 24-hour endurance race to be held in Japan since the Tokachi 24 Hours was last staged in 2008.
-The "Super TEC" event name is a homage to the Fuji Inter TEC Race, which was held from 1985 to 1998 as part of the All-Japan Touring Car Championship.
+The "Super TEC" event name (used until 2024) is a homage to the Fuji Inter TEC Race, which was held from 1985 to 1998 as part of the All-Japan Touring Car Championship.

 Beginning in 2021, Super Taikyu introduced the ST-Q class for manufacturer-developed, non-homologated special vehicles.
-At that year's Fuji Super TEC 24 Hours, Toyota introduced a specially developed Toyota GR Corolla concept vehicle powered by a hydrogen internal combustion engine.
+At that year's Fuji Super TEC 24 Hours Race, Toyota introduced a specially developed Toyota GR Corolla concept vehicle powered by a hydrogen internal combustion engine.
 The car successfully completed the 24-hour race.
-In 2023, the GR Corolla H2 Concept re-debuted at the Fuji 24 Hours after being converted from using gaseous hydrogen to liquid hydrogen and also completed the race.
+In 2023, the GR Corolla H2 Concept re-debuted at the Fuji 24 Hours Race after being converted from using gaseous hydrogen to liquid hydrogen and also completed the race.

-Nissan introduced a new car for the 2022 race, the Nissan Z Racing Concept, which would serve as the prototype for the Nissan Z GT4 that launched in 2023.
+Nissan introduced a new car for the 2022 race - the Nissan Z Racing Concept - which would serve as the prototype for the Nissan Z GT4 that launched in 2023.